wqssyq/jmdict_query/README.md

 # jmdict_query

-Query japanese . the dictionary is by jmdict.
+Query japanese , The dictionary is by jmdict.

-1. can convert katakana to hiragana
+1. Can convert katakana to hiragana

-2. out put romazi.
+2. Out put romazi.

 How to use: